-Tip 3: Use FedBizOpps at https://www.fbo.gov/ .
+Tip 3: Use www.FedBizOpps.gov.
 This site lists almost all contracts over $25,000 being solicited by the federal government.
 There are three or more ways to search on this site.
 The first method is to search “ALL”.
-You may do this once just to get a feel, but it can easily cause information overload, too much information to be useful.
+You may do this once just to get a feel, but it can easily cause information overload - too much information to be useful.

 If you are interested in working with a particular agency, you can also Search by Agency.
 You can then check the site for contracts with the agency that best fits your product or service.

 Tip 4: Once you find a solicitation you are interested in … Print it out!
-Print the page and save all the information you find as a hard copy.
-You may find a contract on the internet and then lose the site or bookmark.
+Print the page and save all the information you find as a hardcopy.
+You may find a contract on the internet and then lose the site or bookmark “favorite”.
 When you go back to the site you can’t find it again.
 If you didn’t print it out it could be gone forever.

-Tip 6: Keep the name of the Contact person, and write to them when you have questions.
+Tip 6: Keep the name of the Contact person.
+Call and/or write to them when you have questions.
+Manage this effort prudently.
 Read the entire solicitation, write your questions down and submit them all in one letter or email.
 Before you do this, check the solicitation website to see if these questions have been addressed by other parties.
-Although there are times when contact should be made by telephone, it should always be reduced to writing.
-Agencies are required to provide a response to all interested parties as an amendment to the solicitation.
-There is no assurance that this will happen in response to a telephone call.
+There are times when a phone call can work best, but a written request with a written reply is much more reliable.
+Do not call them continually with one question at a time.

-Tip 7: Check web sites often for updates and amendments.
-You must make sure your bid reflects all amendments, and the individual amendments should be acknowledged in accordance with the procedures provided..
+Tip 8: Check the sites often for updates and amendments.
+You must make sure your bid reflects all amendments.

 Tip 9: SAM.gov must be updated to stay active.
 I recommend you do so at least every 6 months.
 If you don’t update your profile it becomes inactive and is no longer listed.